-- •Staff checks HMIS (or THE HMIS COMPARABLE DATABASE) to determine if the applicant is currently receiving assistance from any other federal funding sources.
-Also review the client's lease to ensure that they do not have other vouchers if they do, you may only pay arrears, not prospective rent. - •Clients cannot receive funding for duplicate services at the same time. - •Documentation may include one or all of the following: - A HMIS screenshot showing no other services being utilized - Case manager may also complete a case note which states there is no other federal services - Self-certification from the client that they are not receiving other federal services
+- •Staff checks HMIS (or HMIS COMPARABLE DATABASE) to determine if the applicant is currently receiving assistance from any other source. - •Clients cannot receive funding for duplicate services at the same time. - •Also review the client's lease to ensure that they do not have other Federal subsidies and/or vouchers if they do, you may only pay financial assistance or arrears (if arrears were incurred prior to entry of program) but not short-term & medium-term rental assistance. - •Documentation may include one or all of the following: - A HMIS screenshot showing no other services being utilized - Case manager may also complete a case note which states there is no other services - Self-certification from the client that they are not receiving other services